denomelchenko/Library/README.md

 # Library
-This is a simple Spring MVC project that implements CRUD (Create, Read, Update, Delete) operations.
+This is a Spring MVC project that implements CRUD (Create, Read, Update, Delete) operations, validation, pagination and other things from Spring/Hibernate/JPA.
-It provides a basic web interface to manage a collection of items.
+It provides a basic web interface to manage a library.

 ## Prerequisites
 * Make sure you have the following installed:
 * Java Development Kit (JDK) version 9 or higher
 * Apache Maven

 * MySQL Server